chmp/ipytest/Readme.md

 ## Global state

-There are multiple sources of global state when using pytest inside the notebook:
+There are multiple sources of global state when using `pytest` inside the notebook:

-1. pytest will find any test function ever defined.
+1. `pytest` will find any test function ever defined.
 This behavior can lead to unexpected results when test functions are renamed, as their previous definition is still available inside the kernel.
 Running [`%%ipytest`][ipytest.ipytest] per default deletes any previously defined tests.
-As an alternative the [`ipytest.clean()`][ipytest.clean] function allows to delete previously defined tests.
+   The [`ipytest.clean()`][ipytest.clean] function allows to delete previously defined tests, as well.
 2. Python's module system caches imports and therefore acts as a global state.
 To test the most recent version of any module, the module needs to be reloaded. `ipytest` offers the [`ipytest.force_reload()`][ipytest.force_reload] function.
 The `autoreload` extension of IPython may also help here.
 To test local packages, it is advisable to install them as development packages, e.g., `pip install -e .`.

-   Note that local test files are [imported by pytest][pytest-import-docs] and fall under the same restriction as other modules.
-To test the most recent version of the tests, the corresponding modules need to be reloaded as well.
-   For example by configuring `ipytest` with `ipytest.autoconfig(force_reload="test_*")`, when not using packages, or `ipytest.autoconfig(force_reload="tests")`, when using packages.
+   Note that local test files are imported by `pytest` and fall under the same restriction as other modules.
+To test the most recent version of the tests, the corresponding modules need to be reloaded.
+The [import behavior][pytest-import-docs] depends on both whether the tests are organized as packages (are `__init__.py` files present?) and the `pytest` configuration.
+For the default `pytest` configuration, `ipytest` can be configured with `ipytest.autoconfig(force_reload="test_*")`, assuming test modules prefixed with `test_` not organized into packages, or `ipytest.autoconfig(force_reload="tests")`, assuming tests grouped in a `tests` package.
 3. For async code, IPython will create an event loop in the current thread.
 This setup may interfere with async tests.
 To support these use cases, ipytest supports running tests in a separate thread.
 Simply setup ipytest via `ipytest.autoconfig(run_in_thread=True)`.

 [pytest-import-docs]: https://docs.pytest.org/en/latest/explanation/pythonpath.html